Q. How do I qualify for financial aid?

 A. Marist College offers several Endowed Scholarships through the generosity of trustees, alumni, parents, and friends of the College.
 The scholarship awards range from $500 to $5,000.
 Distribution of the award is made in two equal payments in the fall and spring semesters, unless otherwise noted.
 The award will be directly applied to the student's account upon verification of the student's full-time enrollment.

 Q. How do I apply for TAP?

 A. Once you have filed your FAFSA, if you are a NYS resident, you will be sent an Express TAP Application (ETA), which you must sign and return.
 Please note that students who received TAP in prior years may not be required to complete and ETA.
 To check your status, visit www.hesc.ny.gov/content.nsf.

 A. The Marist College New York State Code for TAP (Tuition Assistance Program), for Undergraduate Students is 0440, and for Graduate Students is 5045.

 Q. Are there any other State grants I may be eligible for if I am not a NY State Resident?

-A. Rhode Island and Vermont both offer state grants that will travel out of state.
-That means you do not have to attend a school in those respective states to receive their grant.
+A. Vermont offers state grants that will travel out of state.
+You do not have to attend a school in those respective states to receive their grant.

 The Vermont Incentive Grant is offered to Vermont residents who plan to attend college full-time, and do not already have a bachelor's degree.
 Vermont residents attending out-of-state institutions are requested to visit the website @ www.vsac.org for application criteria.